 3. Built-in device support

-Without a retail footprint like Apple has, getting support for a problematic device is a hassle.
-Even then, visiting an Apple store without a Genius Bar appointment is one of the most frustrating experiences ever.
+then, visiting an Apple store without a Genius Bar appointment is one of

 Google is giving Pixel users access to support representatives 24/7 directly in the Settings app via text or phone calls.
 Those who call in to support can share the screen of his or her device for advanced troubleshooting; no appointment required.